wendywangwwt/WebScrapper-for-Academic-Databases/README.md

   - keywordsA: an array of the first group of keywords
   - keywordsB: an array of the second group of keywords
   - databasename: an array of database names to be searched; currently supports Sage Journal, Science Direct, PubMed, and ProQuest
+  - field: an array of field to be searched; currently supports "abstract" and "all"; default to abstract
   - filterduplication: whether to remove duplicated records in terms of title
   - sdkey: need to be a string (your api key) if Science Direct is in the databasename
   - limitpersearch: can put a number indicating the max number of result to be collected for each pair of keywords; currently must be larger than 200 and smaller than 10000 if is used